VashSan/wishmaster/readme.md

 	/** The media players command line options, Each argument is an array item. {0} is replaced by the sound file. */ "mediaPlayerArgs": ["{0}"],

+	/** Configure alerts for new followers etc. */ "alerts": [
+		{
+			"trigger": "NewFollower",       // "NewSubscriber", ...
+TODO complete list and add doc "action": "ToggleSceneItem",    // "PlaySoundFile", "WriteTextMessage"
+			"parameter": "",                // the scene item name, sound file name, text message "durationInSeconds": 3000,      // time span the scene item shall be visible and minimum time between other alerts "timeoutInSeconds": 0           // this alert can be triggered again after this timespan, if occurring in between it is dropped
+		}
+	],
 	/** Email setup (to scan for follower email) */ "email": {
 		"address": "",  // someone@company.test